 In this post:

-Delta One Lounge coming to LAX Terminal 2
+Makeshift Delta One Lounge LAX Terminal 2 now open

-Delta is known for its excellent Delta One One Lounges, and there are currently four locations, in Boston (BOS), Los Angeles (LAX), New York (JFK), and Seattle (SEA).
+Delta is known for its excellent Delta One One Lounges, and there are currently locations at four airports, in Boston (BOS), Los Angeles (LAX), New York (JFK), and Seattle (SEA).

-That brings us to the news — Delta plans to open a new Delta One Lounge at LAX Terminal 2.
-However, the process by which this will happen is rather odd.
-In the summer of 2026, the Delta One Lounge will open in an “initial phase.”
-Then in 2028, the Delta One Lounge in Terminal 2 will undergo its transformation, and reopen following a full renovation.
+That brings us to the news — as of June 30, 2026, Delta has opened a second Delta One Lounge at LAX, in Terminal 2, which is open daily from 7AM until 10PM.
+However, the process by which this is happening is rather odd.
+We’ve just seen this Delta One Lounge open in an “initial phase.”
+Then in the second half of 2027 the Delta One Lounge in Terminal 2 will undergo a full renovation, before opening again in 2028, with the finished product.

 Among the premium international lounges of the “big three” US carriers, this is the first time that we’ve seen two of these lounges at one airport… and LAX isn’t even among Delta’s biggest hubs!